Chapter 73 BWV 210 O holder Tag, erwünschte Zeit

 Nevertheless, there are some important differences.
 The arias in C 202 tend to be shorter and more succinct, bringing to mind the perfect miniature movements from the Magnificat.
 But C 210, with only one additional movement (a short recitative) runs to over half an hour of performance time as opposed to the twenty minutes of C 202.
 Bach makes liberal use of both oboe and flute in the last recitative of C 210, an effect which presumably pleased him as this was one of only two to survive the reworking of the cantata from the original C 210a (see below).
 All in all, C 210 is the more substantial and weighty of the two cantatas, a fact which might indicate the greater importance or social status of the couple whose union the music celebrated.

 Dürr gives us what history is known of the original secular model of the wedding cantata (p 879) and dates it from 1729.
 Only the solo soprano line survives from that work but it is no great loss, since all the arias were reused for the wedding version and, with some alteration, two of the recitatives.
-The text is extant and affords comparisons with the settings of the three re-composed recitatives (C 210/3/5 and 7).
+The extant text affords comparisons with the settings of the three re-composed recitatives (C 210/3/5 and 7).

 Whereas the text of C 202 concerns itself with the metaphor of the changing seasons, that of C 210 relies heavily on comparisons with the medium of music itself.
 This, perhaps, comes as no surprise when we look at the lyrics of its predecessor C 210a which is predicated similarly.
 There is no doubt that Bach’s lyricist (could it have been Bach himself?) drew heavily upon the earlier verses, a fact that would have made the task of the musical adaption of the original for its new purpose, much simpler.
 There is, indeed, very little labour required to convert a declaration of honour for an esteemed and urbane personage into an avowal of marriage celebrating the union of an equally cultured couple.